Automotive Cyber Security – A Glossary of Terms

 Accuracy is a combination of Precision – the solutions ability to identify malicious attacks with the least possible false alarms – and Recall – the actual number of malicious attacks identified.
 High accuracy means a greater number of attacks detected with fewer false alarms.

 Automotive Cyber Security

-The discipline related to protecting automobiles against cyber-attack from malicious agents (hackers).
-Involves securing the vehicle’s IVN, ECUs, and Cloud connectivity using automotive-grade cyber security solutions and strategies.
+Automotive cybersecurity is the discipline related to the protection of vehicles against cyber-attack from malicious agents (hackers).
+Involves securing a vehicle’s IVNs, ECUs, and Cloud connectivity using automotive-grade cyber-security solutions and strategies.

 AUTomotive Open Systems ARchitecture – AUTOSAR – is a global partnership of OEMs, suppliers and service providers formed in 2003.
 Their mission is to develop a standardized vehicle network architecture for intelligent mobility.

 Buffer Overflow Attack (BOF)